spiral/docs/components/pagination.md

 ```

 ## Render paginator on page
 Spiral does include rendering logic into pagination class itself, you have to render page range by youself.
 Luckily, if you have installed module `spiral/toolkit` you can use [virtual templater tag/widget] (/templater/extended.md) for such purposes.
-Such widget located in 'spiral:paginator' tag and can accept both `PaginableInterface` and `PaginatorInterface` as source hovewer it can work only with default spiral `Paginator` class.
+Such widget located in 'spiral:paginator' tag and can accept both `PaginableInterface` and `PaginatorInterface` as source however it can work only with default spiral `Paginator` class.

 ```php
 public function index()